cognigami/idb-example/index.md

 ### Retrieve data
-This task creates the code to display the data in a `table` element.
+This task creates the code to display data in a `table` element.

-You need two steps to retrieve data from the database: use a `cursor` object to move through an index of keys, and use each key to retrieve the corresponding record from the Object Store.
+You need two steps to retrieve data from the database: use a `cursor` object to move through an index of keys, and use each key to retrieve the corresponding record from the object store.

 The `cursor` object sends an `success` event for each key it encounters.
-You can use the key to retrieve corresponding record from the Object Store.
+You can use the key to retrieve corresponding record from the object store.

-In this task, you create a `populateTable()` function as a callback for the `cursor` object’s success event, and a `makeRow()` function as a callback for the Object Store’s `success` event.
+In this task, you create a `populateTable()` function as a callback for the `cursor` object’s success event, and a `makeRow()` function as a callback for the object store’s `success` event.

 ![Request flow for retrieving data from the database](./images/popTable.png)

 1\.
-Below the empty `addData()` function, add empty functions for the callbacks used in later steps in this task: `populateTable()`, `makeRow()`.
+Below the empty `showData()` function, add empty functions for the callbacks used in later steps in this task: `populateTable()`, `makeRow()`.
 You also need a `makeHead()` function to define the table header.

 ```
 		...